-As long as we’re celebrating cast iron cooking, I’ll tell you about why I love my skillet.
+As long as we’re celebrating cast iron cooking, I’ll tell you why I love my skillet.
 It started back when I was newly married and stocking my kitchen in my first home in Ridgefield, Connecticut.
 There were so many brands of pots and pans to choose from and a wide range of prices.
 It was very confusing!
 Plus I had read about the dangers of using teflon-coated pans and other non-stick pans, so I couldn’t figure out what to buy.
 After lots of research I discovered cast iron.
 It was cheap compared to many of the other choices, and 100% healthy!
 No synthetic coatings to worry about leeching into your food.
-So I purchased a Lodge 12-inch cast iron skillet and I’m still using that same pan.
+I purchased a Lodge 12-inch cast iron skillet and I’m still using that same pan decades later.
 It’s naturally non-stick and it can be safely pre-heated to extremely high temperatures.
-So it’s perfect for searing and browning meat…or brussels sprouts.
+It’s perfect for searing and browning meat…or brussels sprouts.
 I love my cast iron skillet so much that it’s even become the mascot for Panning The Globe.

 PS – in case your wondering, I’m not paid by Lodge – just a true fan.
 I’ve become friendly with the folks at Lodge Cast Iron, who have generously partnered with me on several occasions by providing great cookware for me to give away to my blog followers.

 Here’s the recipe for Skillet Brussels Sprouts with Bacon and Sherry.

 If you try this recipe I hope you’ll come back to leave a rating and a comment and let me know what you think!